fabiocabrini/Helix_IoT_MQTT/README.md

-This tutorial uses introduces the use of the MQTT protocol across IoT devices connecting to Helix.
-The UltraLight 2.0 IoT Agent is configured to communicate with a set of celphone IoT devices using MQTT via a [Mosquitto](https://mosquitto.org/) message broker
+This tutorial uses introduces the use of the MQTT protocol across IoT devices connecting to Helix Sandbox.
+The UltraLight 2.0 IoT Agent is configured to communicate with a set of celphone IoT devices using MQTT via a [Mosquitto](https://mosquitto.org/) message broker.

 # Architecture